almovidhussaini/babylonclone/x/epoching/README.md

 ## EndBlocker

-Upon `EndBlocker`, the Epoching module of each ybtc node will [execute the following](./abci.go) *if at the last block of the current epoch*:
+Upon `EndBlocker`, the Epoching module of each Babylon node will [execute the following](./abci.go) *if at the last block of the current epoch*:

 1. Get all queued messages of this epoch in the epoch message queue storage.